darksidelemm/did-i-see-a-sonde/README.md

 Some data on Destin's observation:
 - Observation location: 37.43N, 89.6436W, ~161m AMSL
 - Maximum eclipse time: 19:00:15Z, sun at 57.2 degrees elevation, 208 degrees azimuth.
+- Unidentified object was observed at the end of totality, so about this time plus a few minutes.
 - From eclipse start to eclipse end, the sun's elevation moved from 59.5 through 47 degrees, and azimuth from 171 to 235 degrees.

 We approach the problem in the following way: